In this post

 Is The Job You Hate Killing You?
 Why You Need to Make a Change

 Staying in the job you hate is killing you, and we’re not talking metaphorically.
-You probably already know that they can make you lose confidence in your abilities.
-But what about the physical and psychological effects of hating your job?
+You probably already know that the negative impacts of burnout from a job you hate can make you lose confidence in your abilities.
+But what about the physical and psychological effects of hating your current job?

 A study by the Ohio State University shows they’re very real and can cause major problems later in life.
 “We found that there is a cumulative effect of job satisfaction on health that appears as early as your 40s,” said Jonathan Dirlam, the study’s lead author.